pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 * In the indirect mode, the prover submits the received email via an API endpoint.
 * The verifier looks up the email domain's public DKIM key and verifies the submitted proof.

-The "interactive direct" case differs from traditional email verification systems only in that SMTP delivery of the challenge is bypassed.
+The "challerge-response direct" case differs from traditional email verification systems only in that SMTP delivery of the challenge is bypassed.
-The "non-interactive indirect" case requires only that the verifier receives pre-constructed proofs via an API.
+The "pre-agreed indirect" case requires only that the verifier receives pre-constructed proofs via an API.

-# Caveats
+## Caveats

-The verification protocol is intended to be managed by the user's MUA, rather than by hand.
+Generation and submission of proofs is intended to be managed by the user's MUA, rather than by hand.
-The MUA must therefore have explicit support for the protocol.
+The MUA must therefore have explicit support for OOB proofs.

-To prevent abuse stemming from advance calculation of many proofs, non-interactive challenges SHOULD require the use of a public source of randomness, e.g [DRAND](https://drand.love).
+To prevent abuse stemming from advance calculation of many proofs, pre-agreed challenges SHOULD require the use of a public source of randomness, e.g [DRAND](https://drand.love).

-An attacker could try to trick a victim into creating an email that the attacker could then present as "proof" that they controlled the victim's email address.
+# OOB Proof Wire Format

-Domain separation is achieved by including a Content-type header in the comment field of the From: message header, which is normally not attacker-controllable.
+Domain separation is achieved by embedding a `Content-type:` header in the comment field of the From: message header, which is normally not attacker-controllable.
 In addition, the From: header is the only one that MUST be signed by DKIM, and so we place all of the necessary data as additional fields in the embedded Content-type.

 The `Content-type` header MUST indicate the MIME type `application/oob-email-proof`.
 The additional fields are:

-* `v` : MUST be 1.
+* `v` : the version of the proof format; MUST be 1.
-* `p` : the protocol that the verifier acts on behalf of.
+* `p` : the application protocol of the service that the verifier acts on behalf of, e.g. `https`.
-* `r` : the domain that the verifier acts on behalf of.
+* `r` : the domain of the service that the verifier acts on behalf of.
 * `m` : the mode, one of `cd`, `ci`, `pd`, or `pi`.
-* `d` : additional data (protocol-dependent).
+* `d` : additional data (application-dependent).
 * `c` : the challenge, in BASE-64 encoding.

 All additional fields MUST be supplied, even if the additional data is the empty string.
 Protocol designers should ensure that additional data uses an encoding format that is tolerant of line-breaking and whitespace; BASE-64 is RECOMMENDED.

-The body of the email MAY be empty, or MAY contain additional data as required by the protocol.
+The body of the email MAY be empty, or MAY contain additional data as required by the application protocol.
-If it contains verified data, a checksum or signature over it SHOULD be included in the OOB additional data field, since not all DKIM implementations sign over the whole email body.
+If it contains application protocol data, a checksum or signature over it SHOULD be included in the OOB additional data field, since not all DKIM implementations sign over the whole email body.

 The proof consists of the received email from the beginning of the `DKIM-Signature` header until the end of the body.